 This is not to say the two new outtakes on the Way Out West Deluxe Edition are slouches.
 Granted, neither are as good as the ones on the regular album, but both “Come Gone (alternate take)” and “Way Out West (take 1)” are different enough, and rock solid on their own, that they’re worth keeping.

-In the end, the Way Out West Deluxe Edition would’ve been better if the companion disc had been configured better.
+the Way Out West Deluxe Edition would’ve been better if the companion disc had been configured better.
 But with vastly superior sound, two great new tracks, and the original album restored to its original running order, this is (mostly) how this classic jazz album should’ve been all along.